 Jyrki Kettunen is a Senior researcher at Arcada.
-Kettunen has a 15-year long career in developing and producing experience of evidence-based physiotherapy and current care guidelines in close collaboration with the Finnish Association of Physiotherapists and the Finnish Medical Society Duodecim.
-One research area at Arcada’s Physiotherapy Training Unit is health technology solutions in rehabilitation.
+Kettunen has a 20-year long career in developing and producing experience of evidence-based physiotherapy and current care guidelines in close collaboration with the Finnish Association of Physiotherapists and the Finnish Medical Society Duodecim.
+His current research areas at Arcada’s Physiotherapy Training Unit are health technology solutions in rehabilitation, and in telerehabilitation.

-Kettunen collaborates with the Orton Foundation in a study that concerns musculoskeletal disorders.
-Kettunen's ongoing research include Radiological findings, symptoms and function among patients with Scheuermann’s disease, Recovery after knee and hip arthroplasty and Postoperative rehabilitation after knee arthroplasty, with or without Anti-gravity Treadmill.
+Kettunen collaborates with the Orton in a study that concerns musculoskeletal disorders.
+Kettunen's ongoing research include Radiological findings, symptoms and function among patients with Scheuermann’s disease, recovery after knee and hip arthroplasty and postoperative rehabilitation after knee arthroplasty, with or without Anti-gravity Treadmill.

-One long-lasting, but still ongoing project is the follow-up study of the former Finnish elite athlete cohort.
-Kettunen's thesis “Physical loading and later lower-limb function and findings, a study among male former elite athletes” (University of Jyväskylä, 2001) was based on this cohort.
+Kettunen's thesis “Physical loading and later lower-limb function and findings, a study among male former elite athletes” (University of Jyväskylä, 2001) was based on a cohort of former Finnish elite athlete.
 The principal investigators of this project are professor emeritus Seppo Sarna, Professors Urho Kujala and Jaakko Kaprio.

-Jyrki Kettunen has published seventy-five per reviewed articles, 88 other articles and 46 presentations during his career so far.
+Overall, Jyrki Kettunen has published over 170 articles during his career so far.